Films

 Bats (1999) (executive producer)

-Bats, the result of a government experiment gone wrong, have suddenly become intelligent, vicious, and omnivorous, and are attacking people near Gallup, Texas.
-Bat specialist Sheila Casper and her assistant Jimmy are brought in but can they stop the bats before the military comes in and, in their ignorance, makes things worse?
+As a result of a government experiment gone wrong, bats have suddenly become intelligent, vicious, and omnivorous, and are attacking people near Gallup, Texas.
+Bat specialist Sheila Casper and her assistant Jimmy are brought in to aid the local sheriff (Lou Diamond Phillips) but can they stop the bats before the military comes in?

 Set It Off (1996) (producer)

-Four Black women, all of whom have suffered for lack of money and at the hands of the majority, undertake to rob banks.
-While initially successful, a policeman who was involved in shooting one of the women’s brothers is on their trail.
-As the women add to the loot, their tastes and interests begin to change and their suspicions of each other increase on the way to a climactic robbery.
+Four Black women (Queen Latifah, Jada Pinkett, Viveca Fox, Kimberly Elise) all of whom have suffered for lack of money and opportunity, undertake to rob banks.
+While initially successful, they are soon dogged by a detective (John C. McGinley) who was involved in shooting Pinkett’s brother.
+As the women add to their loot, their tastes and interests begin to change and their suspicions of each other increase on the way to a climactic robbery.

 Mrs. Winterbourne (1996) (producer)

-Connie Doyle is eighteen and pregnant her boyfriend has kicked her out.
-She accidentally ends up on a train where she meets Hugh Winterbourne and his wife Patricia who is pregnant.
-The train wrecks and she wakes up in the hospital to find out that it’s been assumed that she’s Patricia.
-Hugh’s mother takes her in and she falls in love with Hugh’s brother Bill.
-Just when she thinks everything is going her way, her ex-boyfriend shows up.
+Connie Doyle (Ricki Lake) is eighteen and pregnant her boyfriend kicks her out.
+She accidentally ends up on a train where she meets Hugh Winterbourne (Brendan Fraser) and his pregnant wife.
+The train wrecks and Connie wakes up in the hospital to find out that everyone believes she is the wife.
+Hugh’s mother (Shirley MacLaine) takes her in and she falls in love with Hugh’s twin brother Bill.
+Just when she thinks everything is going her way, her ex-boyfriend shows up with plans for extortion and murder.

-5 people are being held hostage in a convenience store for 36 days.
-One of the demands of the hostage takers is that all TV-stations should broadcast the entire situation live.
-Cliff and Wendy are the only survivors, and when the are released, they are heroes.
-Especially Cliff is a national hero, and his apathetic ideology “so fucking what” turns into a national movement.
-Cliff himself is not that happy about all the fuzz.
+Five people are taken hostage in a convenience store for 36 days.
+One of the demands of the hostage takers is that all local TV-stations broadcast the entire situation live.
+Cliff and Wendy (Stephen Dorff and Reese Witherspoon) are the only survivors, and when they are released, they have become national heroes.
+Cliff and his apathetic ideology “so fucking what” turn into a national movement.

 A Home of Our Own (1993) (producer)

-The story is located in Los Angeles in the sixties.
-An energetic widow, Frances Lacey, with her six children try to make a dream of theirs come true: to have a home of their own.
-Therefore they leave Los Angeles and head for the countryside, while facing all kinds of difficulties during their journey.
+In the early 1960s, a working woman (Kathy Bates) is sexually harassed and loses her job.
+Energetic widow Frances Lacey, with her six children in tow, try to make a dream of theirs come true: to have a home of their own.
+They join forces with a Japanese farmer and landowner (Soon Tek-Oh) while facing all kinds of difficulties in their quest.

 House of Cards (1993) (producer)

-When Ruth Matthews’s husband is killed in a fall at an archaeological dig, her daughter Sally handles her father’s death in a very odd manner.
-As Sally’s condition worsens, Ruth takes her to see Jake, an expert in childhood autism.
-Jake attempts to bring Sally out of her mental disarray through traditional therapy methods, but Ruth takes a different route.
+Ruth Matthews (Kathleen Turner) a professional anthropologist, seeks help when her daughter stops talking following the death of the child’s father.
+Jake (Tommie Lee Jones), an expert in childhood autism, attempts to bring Sally out of her mental disarray through traditional therapy.
+But Ruth takes a different route.
 She risks her own sanity by attempting to enter her daughter’s mind and make sense of the seemingly bizarre things that Sally does, including building a wondrous house of cards.

 A Midnight Clear (1992) (producer)